Effective Date: 25 May 2018

 4. Cookies Set by SHRC

-When You submit data to us through a form, such as those found on a contact page or a Service Level Agreement (SLA) form, cookies may be set to remember Your user details for future correspondence.
+When You submit data to us through a form, such as those found on a contact page or a Service Level Agreement (SLA) form or a helpdesk ticket, cookies may be set to remember Your user details for future correspondence.

 SITE PREFERENCES COOKIES